 1. Track the Time of Your Tasks

 Regardless of whether your work involves physical assembly of products or rapid coding of software, it’s important to time your work-related tasks.
 This lets you know how much time each activity requires from your end, and also goes a long way towards organizing each of your days.
+You may combine Timewatch and Microsoft Outlook as your time tracking tool.

 As a result, you can plan your workday from a place of knowledge while also being aware how much time you should be dedicating to a single task.
 This allows you to stay within the time limit for a majority of activities and lets you know exactly what your goals should be for the day.
+One approach for completing your work more strategically is by plotting your tasks in a bullet journal.

 2. Learn to Delegate